How to Naturally Increase Sex Driveby Elizabeth MacDonald

 - Talk about Sex – Keep your partner in the loop.
 Let him know how you are feeling.
 Let him seduce you.

-- Masturbate (Alone or Together) – Rev your own engine to get the party started.
-Let your partner in on the action, or handle it yourself.
-Reaching orgasm will help the body crave it more often.
+- Masturbate (Alone or Together) – Reaching orgasm will help the body crave it more often.

 - Make Out – Yep, like you are in high school.
 Doing this a few nights in a row may start to make the body crave more.

 - Kegels – DO YOUR EXERCISES!
-A stronger pelvic floor makes sex SO MUCH BETTER.
+A stronger pelvic floor makes sex more enjoyable.

 - Take your (High Quality) Prenatal Vitamins – They will help keep the body in check.

-- Get Good Sleep – A Tired Mama does not equal a Horny Mama.
-So get your rest, let the body have the energy to enjoy a good roll in the bed.
+- Get Good Sleep – Get your rest, let the body have the energy to enjoy a good roll in the bed.

 Early PostpartumIt takes a while to rebalance the hormones of the body after giving birth.
-It is typical to not desire sex, or even to fear it after a more traumatic birth experience, but there are ways to help.
+It is typical to not desire sex, or even to fear it after birth, but there are ways to help.
 If you are breastfeeding, it is known that while the body produces milk, the libido can naturally decrease.

 - Sleep – A newborn deprives you of sleep, but trying to get in as much rest as possible will aid the libido.

-- Exercise – As soon as the green light is given, start exercising.
-Cardio, strength training, yoga, or anything you love!
-Get the blood flowing, toxins sweating out of the body, oxygenated blood pumping to all the sexual parts!
-Not to mention that exercising will help get your pre-baby body back, boosting your sexual confidence!
+- Exercise –Get the blood flowing, toxins sweating out of the body, oxygenated blood pumping to all the sexual parts!

-- Relax and De-stress – Find a hobby of your own: read, write, knit, color, anything that will clear your mind and decrease stress levels.
-This will reduce cortisol levels and improve sex drive.
+- Relax and De-stress – Find a hobby of your own; this will reduce cortisol levels and improve sex drive.

 - Check any prescription side effects – Many medications have effects on your sexual health.